-This year, 2014, the ARRL celebrates its 100th birthday and I celebrate 20 years as a ham!.
+Last year, 2014, the ARRL celebrated its 100th birthday and I celebrated 20 years as a ham!.
 I was first licensed as a Tech Plus in 1994 and moved up the ladder to General, then Advanced and finally to Extra a number of years ago.

 I am a firm believer in giving back to amateur radio so that we can enjoy what we have.
 On January 1, 2013, I became the Director for the ARRL Hudson Division.
 For the four years prior, I served as the Section Manager for the ARRL New York City/Long Island Section.
 I've also served as the NLI Section ARES Section Emergency Coordinator, as the Assistant Section Manager, and as the ARES District Emergency Coordinator for New York City.
 In my role as ARES DEC, I was charged with rebuilding an organization that had nearly self-destructed.
 In recognition of that achievement, I received the ARRL Hudson Division “Amateur of the Year” award in 2004.